godarklight/DMPUpdater/README.md

 To switch it to the version, rename the executable to KMPUpdater-version.exe,
 where version is one of the versions listed in http://godarklight.kerbalcentral.com:82/kmp/updater/index.txt

+This program takes one command line option: --batch or -b, which will make it exit without asking.